sajad-bana-zadeh/conda-essentials-linux/README.md

    conda info
    ```

-   This will display information about your Conda installation if successful[11][13][15][9].
+   This will display information about your Conda installation if successful.

 ### Additional Notes:
 - Anaconda installs a large collection of packages.
 If you prefer a minimal installation, you can install Miniconda instead.
 - Conda can also be initialized for other shells like fish using `conda init fish`.
-- To uninstall, simply remove the Anaconda installation directory and optionally cleanup Conda-related config files[9].
+- To uninstall, simply remove the Anaconda installation directory and optionally cleanup Conda-related config files.

-This approach works reliably on Ubuntu 22.04 and 24.04 LTS versions and newer Linux releases[11][15].
+This approach works reliably on Ubuntu 22.04 and 24.04 LTS versions and newer Linux releases.